Abhinand-J/focus/README.md

 To Do:
 * block existing webpages without deleting them (somehow prevent users from accessing them)
 * allow modification of blacklist through popup
+    * this will require changing from static content scripts to dynamic ones (increase in permissions)
+    * think this is less useful anyways so will set aside as a non-integral feature.